conviva-nsolanki/eco-js-readme/README.md

 ```

-### Setting Device Metadata
+### Set Device Metadata

+`deviceMetadata` is an object containing key-value pairs for predefined values, including DeviceType and DeviceCategory, as well as other string values such as DeviceBrand, DeviceManufacturer, and DeviceModel.

 The `deviceMetadata` configuration key is passed as part of the application initialization configuration.

-`deviceMetadata`: An object containing key-value pairs for predefined values, including DeviceType and DeviceCategory, along with other string values such as DeviceBrand, DeviceManufacturer, and DeviceModel.

 <details>